swapnica15/ybh_sandbox/_pages/wedding-brochure-adds.md

 <h2>Yore Ceremony</h2>
 We have two beautiful rooms licensed for civil marriages and civil partnerships.

-The Orangery, a beautiful room with panoramic views of the Dale, is perfect for up to 90 guests seated, more with standing.
+The Orangery, a beautiful room with panoramic views of the Dale, is perfect for up to 90 guests seated, more withstanding.

-The Masters Room, with it's large bay window overlooking the lawn, creates an elegant setting ideal for an intimate ceremony for up to 25 guests.
+The Master's Room, with its large bay window overlooking the lawn, creates an elegant setting ideal for an intimate ceremony for up to 25 guests.

-With five beautiful churches nearby, Askrigg, Hawes, Hardraw, Stalling Busk and Aysgarth there is also the option for a church ceremony followed by reception at Torebridge House.
+With five beautiful churches nearby, Askrigg, Hawes, Hardraw, Stalling Busk and Aysgarth there is also the option for a church ceremony followed by a reception at Torebridge House.

 Local vicar and registrars contact details available on request.